RicoJia/ricojia.github.io/_posts/2017/2017-07-01-general-science-facts.markdown

 $γ$ is the adiabatic index.
 A practical example of this is air rising in the atmosphere.
 As air rises, it expands due to decreasing atmospheric pressure.
 Since this expansion happens quickly and heat exchange with the surroundings is minimal, it is approximately adiabatic.
 As the volume increases, temperature drops, leading to condensation and cloud formation.
 This cooling effect is a fundamental principle behind weather patterns and cloud dynamics.

-## Centripetal force vs centrifugal:
+## Centripetal force vs centrifugal

 - Centropetal: $mv^2 / r$.
 Imagine you are holding onto a merry-go-round.
 From the world frame, (inertial frame), you need a centropetal force.
 But In the merry-go-round frame (which is non-inertial), you are static.
 So in the merry-go-round frame, you need to **fictionally add** a force pointing outward to balance that out.
 - So to stay static in the merry-go-round frame, you experience a "force" that pushes you away.
 You hold on tight, so you get a force to pull you inward (the centripedal force).

 <div style="text-align: center;">